Skip to main content

 Abstract

-The scientific ideation process often involves blending salient aspects of existing papers to create new ideas — a framework known as facet-based ideation.
-We contribute **SCIDEATOR**, the first human-LLM system for facet-based scientific ideation.
-Starting from a user-provided set of scientific papers, SCIDEATOR extracts key facets---purposes, mechanisms, and evaluations---from these and related papers, allowing users to explore the idea space by interactively recombining facets to synthesize inventive ideas.
-SCIDEATOR is driven by three design choices: (1) human-in-the-loop facet recombination, where users select facets from retrieved papers and the system generates ideas by finding analogies across these facets via the **Faceted Idea Generator** module; (2) distance-controlled retrieval via the **Analogous Paper Facet Finder** module, which surfaces papers from the same topic to entirely different subareas to provide a spectrum of creative directions; and (3) facet-based novelty verification via the **Idea Novelty Checker** module, a retrieve-then-rerank pipeline that evaluates idea originality using facets.
-In a user study with computer science researchers, SCIDEATOR provided significantly more creativity support than a baseline using the same backbone LLM without our facet-based modules, particularly in idea exploration and expressiveness.
-Participants' favorite ideas more often included facets selected by themselves rather than the LLM, and participants used fewer free-text instructions with SCIDEATOR, indicating a preference for facet-level steering over prompting.
-Finally, re-ranking papers by facet matching rather than general relevance improved novelty classification accuracy from 13.79% to 89.66%.
+The scientific ideation process often involves blending key facets of existing papers to create new ideas.
+We contribute **Scideator**, the first human-LLM system for facet-based scientific ideation.
+Starting from user-provided papers, Scideator extracts key facets — purposes, mechanisms, and evaluations — from these and related papers, allowing users to interactively recombine facets to synthesize ideas.
+Scideator is driven by three design choices: (1) human-in-the-loop facet recombination, in which users select facets from retrieved papers and the system generates ideas by finding analogies across them via the *Faceted Idea Generator* module; (2) distance-controlled retrieval via the *Analogous Paper Facet Finder* module, which surfaces papers ranging from the same topic to entirely different areas to provide a spectrum of directions; and (3) facet-based novelty verification via the *Idea Novelty Checker* module, a retrieve-then-rerank pipeline that helps users to evaluate idea originality using facets.
+In a user study with computer science researchers, Scideator provided significantly more creativity support than a baseline using the same backbone LLM without our facet-based modules, particularly in idea exploration and expressiveness.
+Ablations further show that the facets benefit the novelty checker: facet-based retrieve-then-rerank surfaces more relevant papers than standard retrieval and re-ranking, and a facet-grounded novelty classifier outperforms classifiers that reason over unstructured ideas and papers.

 ACM CAIS 2026 Sponsors